bmclku/bmclku.github.io/content/authors/suheonpark/_index.md

 ---
 # Display name
-title: Suhoen Park
+title: Suheon Park

 # Full Name (for SEO)
-first_name: Suhoen
+first_name: Suheon
 last_name: Park

 # Is this the primary user of the site?